Overview of fractional calculus and its computer implementation in Wolfram Mathematica: Fractional-order differentiation in the Wolfram language

-\texttt{System`MeijerGDump`SlaterForm[MeijerG[{{a}, {b}}, {{c}, {d}}, z, 2/3], s]}\\ gives
+\texttt{System`MeijerGDump`SlaterForm[MeijerG[\{\{a\}, \{b\}\}, \{\{c\}, \{d\}\}, z, 2/3], s]}\\ gives

+\texttt{SlaterForm} applied to the Meijer $G$-function reveals the internal structure of the Meijer $G$-function, including the ratio of products of groups with the Gamma function corresponding to their lengths $m$, $n$, $p-n$, $q-m$.

-Through Meijer G-function we can represent more than 100 named well known functions such as $\log$, $\exp$, $\arctan$, Bessel, Airy and Legendre functions.
-In Mathematica \texttt{TraditionalForm} notations these functions form the following list with 127 functions to which we can apply \texttt{ResourceFunction["MeijerGForm"]}.
+Through Meijer $G$-function we can represent more than 100 named well known functions such as $\log$, $\exp$, $\arctan$, Bessel, Airy and Legendre functions.
+In Mathematica \texttt{TraditionalForm} of these functions form the following list with 127 functions to which we can apply \texttt{ResourceFunction["MeijerGForm"]}.
 See below List \texttt{MeijerG127} in \texttt{TraditionalForm}

-Different combinations, including these functions also sometimes can be presented through Meijer G-function.
-Long time work in this direction allowed to build basic collection of such functions with about 3000 cases and more full test set with 90000 cases.
+Different combinations, including these functions also sometimes can be presented through Meijer $G$-function.
+Long time work in this direction allowed to build basic collection of such functions with about 3000 cases and more than 90000 cases were tested.

-\subsection{Fractional integro-differentiation of Meijer G--functions}
+\subsubsection{Fractional integro-differentiation of Meijer G--functions}

 For all above functions one can find different representations of the fractional integro-derivatives searching Wolfram Functions Site \cite{site3}.
-In particular, definition formula \eqref{FrW} for fractional integro-derivative of the order $\alpha$ of the Meijer G-function can be converted to the following representation (see also \cite{site4}):
+In particular, definition formula \eqref{FrW} for fractional integro-derivative of the order $\alpha$ of the Meijer $G$-function can be converted to the following representation (see also \cite{site4}):

-The right side of this formula through Fox H-function we can see if use the following input in \texttt{Mathematica}:
+We can convert the right hand side of this formula to Fox $H$-function if use the following input in \texttt{Wolfram Mathematica}:

-Below we demonstrate more general formula for generalized Meijer G--function with argument a $z^r$ and parameter $r_1$:
+Below we demonstrate more general formula for generalized Meijer $G$-function with argument a $z^r$ and parameter $r_1$:

-In general (non logarithmic) cases the Meijer G-function can be represented through one or finite combination of the series \eqref{SG} with $z_0=0$ and $k=0$.
+In general (non logarithmic) cases the Meijer $G$-function can be represented through one or finite combination of the series \eqref{SG} with $z_0=0$ and $k=0$.

 Assume $p\leq q$, no two of the bottom parameters $b_j$, $j=1,...,m$, differ by an integer, and $(a_j-b_k)$ is not a positive integer when $j=1,2,...,n$ and $k=1,2,...,m$.
 Then double sums of "left"\, residues for $G_{p,q}^{m,n}$ can be written as finite sum of generalized hypergeometric functions (see \cite{site22}):